 Did you slip and fall on private property?
 If so, you may be entitled to compensation under a premises liability claim or cause of action if certain circumstances were present in your accident.
-First, you must have slipped or fallen on a person’s property as an invited guest or permitted visitor and not a trespasser.
-Second, your fall must have caused you injury.
-There must be a direct causal connection between the act or inaction of the property owner or landlord which is legally defined as “negligence” and the resulting bodily injury or harm to you.
+Firstly, you must have slipped or fallen on a person’s property as an invited guest or permitted visitor.
+This excludes trespassers.
+Secondly, your fall must have caused you injury.
+There must be a direct causal connection between the act or inaction of the property owner or landlord.
+It is legally defined as “negligence” and the resulting bodily injury or harm to you.